bkapsalis/Exploratory_Data_Analysis_of_Bank_Loan_Data/README.md

 # Sample Results:
 Exploratory Data Analysis can find a great amount of information from a data set alone with not additional imformation.
 From the data we learn:
-- When All Loans Were Stoped
+- When Someone Said 'Stop Making All Loans!'
 - Maximum Loan Amount
 - Minimum Credit Score To Get a Loan
+- Profit and Loss by Credit Score
+- Profit and Loss by Loan Orination
 - Possible Fraudulent or Incompitent Loans

 ## NetProfit vs LoanOriginationMonth